 Integrative therapy and counseling brings about fundamental, lasting change on problems ranging from trauma (emotional damage) during childhood, adolescence or adulthood to tough decisions and challenges in the here and now, from inner conflicts to relationship and ‘mid-life’ crises, from coping with anxiety, depression and grief to developing personal qualities, performance and spirituality.
 The problems page lists complaints that previous clients have worked on and transformed into opportunities and strengths.

 About Rob Stuart

 I’m a warm-hearted Englishman with a lively sense of humour and abundant life experience.
 I’m empathic and compassionate towards my clients, and strongly concerned about their mental, emotional and spiritual welfare.
-Having been in individual and relationship therapy myself, I know how awful it is to be troubled, demoralised and desperate, unable to see a way out or solution.
-To me, clients are not victims who need help but survivors asking for guidance in finding and mobilising the internal and external resources they need in order to help themselves.
+Having been in individual and relationship therapy myself, I know how awful it can be when your troubled, desperate and demoralised, unable to see the way out.
+To me, clients are not ‘victims’ who need help; they are survivors asking for guidance in finding and utilising the internal and external resources they need in order to help themselves.

 How we work together

 At Head and Heart Work, my private practice established in Utrecht in January 2009, I have accumulated thousands of hours experience working with a wide variety of clients and problems.
 My prime aim is to guide them towards achieving their own personal goals using their own resources and self-healing power.

 My approach combines the integrative methods and models taught at the Dutch Academy for Psychotherapy in Amsterdam, where I received my professional training, with my own insights into human change processes.
 Those insights are drawn from my own life and therapy experience, exchanges with a wide variety of therapists, counselors and other remarkable people, and extensive reading on psychology, psychotherapy and personal development.